 5. The Cycle of Sales Gets Reduced

-6. Marketers Can Save Time
+6. You Can Save Time

-The Cons of Influencer Marketing
+What are the Cons of Influencer Marketing?

 1. Working with the Wrong Influencers Can Do More Harm than Good